hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 1. **How do I use reverse Port Forwarding?**<a id="fwd"></a>
-   Your server runs on a private IP space.
+   Your server runs in a private IP space.
 You can connect out (to the Internet) but nobody can connect back to your server.
-However, your server is assigned **one** PORT on a public IP address (for reverse back connections).
-The IP & PORT are unique to your server.
-During log in you will see a message that looks like this (example):
+However, you can assign **one** PORT on a public IP address with `curl sf/port`:

    ```
-   [...]
-   Reverse Port      : 185.117.118.23:1234
-   [...]
+   👾 New reverse Port is 1.12.123.222:1234
    ```

-   That's your personal IP & PORT for reverse connections.
-Any connection to 185.117.118.23 on Port 1234 is forwarded to your server on port 1234.
+   That's your personal IP:PORT for reverse connections.
+Any connection to 1.12.123.222 on Port 1234 is forwarded to your server on port 1234.
 You can listen for the connection like so:

    ```
    nc -vnlp 1234